nirvanasupermind/tachyon/REFERENCE.md

 stmt = expr stmt | var decl stmt | block stmt | if stmt | while stmt | for stmt | func decl stmt;
 ```

-This section describes statements in Eris.
+This section describes statements in Tachyon.
 Extended Backus–Naur form (EBNF) is also provided for the described syntax.

 ## 5.1 Expression Statements
 ```